shsagir/play-area-sync/docs/multi-staging.md

 ### Differences to local development

 Most likely you are developing with a local PHP environment on your machine.
 So your laptop is already a of kind of **staging** while the actual App at fortrabbit is **production**.

-A key aspect of multi-staging is that environments are nearly identical environments of production and development.
-A Mac with MAMP for example is for sure a bit different to the fortrabbit environment.

-Virtualization is a way to make your local environment behave more like the one in production.
-[Vagrant](https://www.vagrantup.com/) is an open source tool to "create and configure lightweight, reproducible, and portable development environments".
+Please also see our [local development article](local-development).

 ## Multi-staging on fortrabbit